 - Now That You Can Concentrate Better, What’s Next?

 People often use the terms productivity and efficiency interchangeably.
 This is incorrect!

-Productivity is the amount of results or work produced, in a given time frame.
+Productivity is the number of results or work produced, in a given time frame.
 This is regardless of the amount of effort and/or money invested.

-Efficiency on the other hand is the amount of results, or work delivered in a certain time-frame.
+Efficiency, on the other hand, is the number of results, or work delivered in a certain time frame.
 But this time it’s evaluated in comparison to the effort, money, or resources invested.

 This is an engine’s productivity.